intel/pepc/docs/pepc-pstates.rst

    order.
 By default, all mechanisms are allowed, and the most preferred ones are tried first.

 **--list-mechanisms**
-   Display available mechanisms for retrieving P-states information.
+   Display available mechanisms for retrieving CPU P-states information.

 **--min-freq**
    Retrieve the minimum CPU frequency using the 'sysfs' or 'msr' mechanisms.
 The 'sysfs' mechanism